sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 Plugins
 -------

-### Introduction
+There's a [getting started page][Using-Plugins] focused on using existing plugins, which you may want to read first.

-A plugin is essentially a way to use external code in a build definition.
+A plugin is a way to use external code in a build definition.
 A plugin can be a library used to implement a task (you might use [Knockoff](https://github.com/tristanjuricek/knockoff/) to write a markdown processing task).
 A plugin can define a sequence of sbt settings that are automatically added to all projects or that are explicitly